 In order to provide appropriate outreach, support and services for all Meredith students, a Care Assessment Team meets to discuss and address student situations as they arise (death in student's family, major student illness, student crises, etc.).
-Members of the Care Assessment Team may include the vice president for college programs, dean of students, associate vice president for enrollment, an academic dean, chaplain, chief of campus police, director of the counseling center, director of health services, director of residence life and assistant dean of students.
+Members of the Care Assessment Team may include the vice president for college programs, dean of students, an academic dean, chaplain, chief of campus police, director of the counseling center, director of health services, director of residence life and assistant dean of students.